arrow-kt/arrow-meta/README.md

 When updating:
 - compiler-plugin: Run `buildMeta` Gradle task and refresh Gradle in second IDE instance
 - gradle-plugin: Run `buildmeta` gradle task and refresh gradle in second ide instance
-- idea-plugin: Stop and run `publishAndRunIde` task (live plugin refresh may be available in 2020.1: https://twitter.com/intelliyole/status/1187715664263421953)
+- idea-plugin: Stop and run `publishAndRunIde` or `:idea-plugin:runIde` task (live plugin refresh may be available in 2020.1: https://twitter.com/intelliyole/status/1187715664263421953)

 Debugging: